 This document is for guidance only.
 It is not comprehensive legal advice on how the legislation should be interpreted.
 The onus is on the particular generator, agent or supplier to ensure they are aware of the requirements of the legislation and licence conditions.

-The Renewable Electricity Compliance (hereinafter RE Compliance team) team, which is part of the Delivery Directorate of Ofgem, administers the EU GoOs recognition process for FMD.
+The Supplier Compliance team in Ofgem administers the EU GoOs recognition process for FMD.

 You can contact us using the details below.